Often when planning a trip, one of the first things you might look into is accommodations. (At least, that’s what I do)

 Here are 6 reasons why I would never stay at a hostel again:

-- You’ll always be tiptoeing like a mouse.
-So as not to wake anyone, or step on anything anyone left on the ground.
+2 – You’ll always be tiptoeing quietly, so as not to wake anyone, or step on everything left on the floor.

 - You will have no peace of mind that your belongings are safe.
 (As some hostels don’t have lockers)